 Certified Reporting Instructor

-The Certified Reporting Instructor (CRI) program for teachers of court reporting has been developed to encourage excellence in the educational programs that prepare tomorrow's court reporters.
+The Certified Reporting Instructor (CRI) program for teachers of court reporting encourages excellence in the educational programs that prepare tomorrow’s court reporters.

 Required for all CRI candidates, this program will expand your level of knowledge for becoming a more effective realtime reporting instructor.
 In 13 hours of intensive, interactive instruction, you will: